opnfv/pharos/docs/labs/zte-sh-lab/lab_description.rst

     Organization:
     Why is access needed:
     How long is access needed:
-    What sepcific Host will be accessed:
+    What specific Host will be accessed:
     What support is needed from zte admin:

 Once access requirment is approved, the instructions for setting up VPN access will be send to you by mail.